Wake up!

 Productivity.
 The missed appointments, reschedulings, and groggy commuters and workers.
 I wouldn’t be surprised if Starbucks was behind the continued use of daylight savings time.

 Workers’ Compensation Claims.
-The workers compensation implications alone are staggering.
+The workers compensation implications alone are staggering. ((I bet you thought this wasn’t going to have anything to do with workers’ compensation.))
 Every home and every office must keep one poor bastard around whose job duties include dragging a chair or step ladder around the office to change all the wall clocks.

 The Solution